bruceharrison1984/terraform-io-github-action/README.md

   - name: Get specific value on purpose
     run: echo ${{ steps.tfState.outputs.ecs_cluster_name }}
 ```
+It should be stated that if you are attempting to retrieve an array or object value, it will be returned as a string.
+This is a limitation in how
+GitHub Actions deals with types.
+It only support `string, bool, int` types.
+You will need to use some other process to transform your object/array in to the
+shape that you need.
+See the below `jq` example for some direction.

 ### json output
-The outputs are JSON encoded, so it is up to you to extract the values from there.
+The json output is JSON encoded, so it is up to you to extract the values from there.

 `jq` is a resonable solution for extracting values from tf_outputs.
 Take the following tf_outputs: